davideliason/davidposts.com/source/_posts/BSG-Enigma-Exploring-The-Mystical-Elements-of-the-Best-SciFi-Series-Ever.md

 &nbsp;

 {% asset_img McDs-Coffee-Coding.jpg  Using a sensor and programmable LEDS. %}

+Voila!
+It was all complete, time to show it off!

 I parked my car out in the lot and then hiked to the SOAK event.
 I was pretty thankful that my art installation was lightweight, as I was schlepping everything on my own shoulders, for about a mile, including all my camping gear for the weekend:
 &nbsp;